Enroll as little as $5,000 of unsecured debts in this straight-forward program.

 CountryWide Debt Relief — like any debt relief company — is not for people who simply want to reduce the amount they owe.
 You must be able to prove you’re facing serious financial hardship in order to qualify.
 Qualifying hardships might include losing your job, divorce, death of a spouse or family member or a medical emergency.

-What does the Internet have to say about CountryWide?
+What does the Internet say about CountryWide Debt Relief?

 Mostly good things.
-The Better Business Bureau (BBB) gives CountryWide an A+ rating, though it isn’t accredited.
-It only has one customer complaint filed against it, despite being in business for nearly a decade.
-All of its 28 reviews on the BBB website are positive (though some sound suspiciously like they were written by the same person).
-It doesn’t have any reviews on Trustpilot, though it has four stars on its Yelp page.
+As of December 2018, the Better Business Bureau (BBB) gives CountryWide an A+ rating, though it isn’t accredited.
+It only has two customer complaints filed against it, despite being in business for a decade.
+It receives a 5-star rating based on over 40 customer reviews, though some sound suspiciously like they were written by the same person.
+It doesn’t have a page on Trustpilot, though it gets 4 stars on its Yelp page based on 17 reviews.

 Customers were mostly pleased with how much CountryWide was able to settle, the customer service and its flexibility when they needed to make adjustments to the enrollment schedule.
 Some complained that customer service representatives started to act rudely toward them after they enrolled, but this didn’t appear to be the norm.